slimslenderslacks/slimslenderslacks.github.io/_posts/2022-04-19-nbb-sentiment.md

 npx nbb nrepl-server
 ```

 Start an editor and connect your repl.
-Evaluate the following namespace.
-Create an `app.cljs` file with the following contents.
+Create an `app.cljs` file with the contents below and evaluate the namespace.

 ```clj
 (ns app